 Nuku’alofa’s nearest airport is Fua’amotu International Airport, approximately 30 minutes’ drive away.
 Direct flights are available to Fua’amotu Airport from New Zealand, Australia and Fiji, as well as from Tonga’s outer islands – see Which Airlines Fly Straight to Tonga? for more information.
 Plus, learn more about airport transfers in our guide, Tonga Airports: Your Airport Transfer Options.

 Nuku’alofa by Cruise

 Several cruise liners have Nuku’alofa on the agenda, with the city having one of only two ports for large cruise ships available in Tonga.
 Cruises that visit Nuku’alofa can be found in the 10 Best Cruises That Visit Tonga.

 How to Get Around Nuku’alofa

 The city centre of Nuku’alofa is compact enough to enjoy on foot, while those wishing to explore further afield can find very affordable bicycle and car hire.
 Taxi fares are also very reasonable for travelling in and around Nuku’alofa.
 Finally, bus travel is only a couple of Pa’anga per trip but the bus schedules in Nuku’alofa have greatly reduced over recent years.
 Learn more about all of the transport methods mentioned in the Nuku’alofa Transport Guide: 10 Ways to Get to (& Around) Nuku’alofa.

 Yes, even in the nation’s capital there’s plenty of exciting water activities to experience as a family!
 See the humpback whales and their babies between July and October, or check out the amazing coral displays just off the surrounding islands on a snorkelling trip.

-Snorkelling Trips from Nuku’alofa
+Snorkelling and Island Trips from Nuku’alofa

 Whale Watching/Swimming from Nuku’alofa